Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_15.md

 {{#template name="tutorial.step_15.md"}}
 {{> downloadPreviousStep stepName="step_14"}}

-AngularJS has great and very simple directives that help us show and hide DOM elements conditionally.
+Angular 1 has great and very simple directives that help us show and hide DOM elements conditionally.
 You can bind them to an expression, variables or functions.

 # ng-show and ng-hide